thcollective/thc-deployment-tool/README.md

 ```

 c.
 Generate sonar cloud github action yaml file for code scanning

+1. Which branch would you like to run the code scanner?

 d.
 Generate sentry github action yaml file for logging